-Decommissioning expenses were \$25.2 million, \$52.7 million and \$28.5 million in 2021, 2020 and 2019, respectively.
+Decommissioning expenses were \$0, \$25.2 million and \$52.7 million in 2022, 2021 and 2020, respectively.
 Decommissioning expenses are recorded in an amount equivalent to the income on investments for decommissioning plus amounts collected for decommissioning in the rates for electric service in such year.
+Decommissioning expenses were \$0 in 2022 because investment losses due to adverse market conditions offset rate collections for the decommissioning of non-nuclear assets.
 Decommissioning expenses decreased \$27.5 million in 2021 as compared to 2020 due primarily to a decrease in investment income for decommissioning funds.
-These costs increased \$24.2 million in 2020 as compared to 2019 due primarily to an increase in investment income for decommissioning funds and additional expenses for non-nuclear assets.

-Depreciation and amortization expenses were \$121.8 million, \$126.2 million and \$125.0 million in 2021, 2020 and 2019, respectively.
+Depreciation and amortization expenses were \$128.8 million, \$121.8 million and \$126.2 million in 2022, 2021 and 2020, respectively.
+The \$7.0 million increase from 2021 to 2022 was due primarily to the amortization of the regulatory asset for OPEB as rate collections began in 2022 for debt service on the debt used to partially fund the OPEB Trust and an increase in depreciation expense for the Ainsworth Wind Facility.
+These increases were partially offset by lower depreciation expense for Gerald Gentleman Station and lower amortization costs related to assets of retail customers.
 The decrease of \$4.4 million in 2021 from 2020 was due primarily to lower depreciation and amortization costs related to retail customers.
-Depreciation and amortization expenses increased \$1.2 million in 2020 over 2019 due primarily to the amortization of costs related to lease plant improvements for retail customers.